satonreb/tensorflow-tutorial/python-environment-set-up.md

 Here **tf\_tutorial** is the default environment name that is specified in `environment.yml` file.
 Hence, if you have replaced it, replace it in the commands above.

-While in the environment, you can run any Python command or/and script but it will use only packages that are available in the envirment.
+While in the environment, you can run any Python command or/and script but it will use only packages that are available in the environment.
 This tutorial is using the following packages:

 * [python](https://www.python.org/)
 * [matplotlib](https://matplotlib.org/)